michalilski/books-api/README.md

 # Books REST API using Django

 ## Overview
-This project provides API for searching books using Django.
-API lets user to find books with opionions about them making simple Http GET request.
+This project provides RESR API for searching books using Django.
+API lets user to find books with opinions about them making simple HTTP GET request.

 ## Data insertion
 To add Book models use command: